 Signature: This value indicates that the signature object container contains the non-embedded signature itself.

-Reference.
-This content appears when submitting an embedded signature.
+Reference: This content appears when submitting an embedded signature.
 It indicates that the signature object container shall contain a reference to the embedded signature.

 Column III shows the cardinalities of the input documents container that includes either a document embedding the signature or a reference to an underlying protocol attachment that contains the document embedding the signature.